An enquiry | Contents

 Following the February 1994 interview with Browne (see above) in monthly film and music magazine US, in April 1994 the magazine published three letters about the incident: a letter of angry accusation by Hannah’s uncle, Haskell Wexler, and two letters of angry denial by Browne.

-The first of the three letters in the April 1994 US was from Hannah’s uncle, the late Hollywood player Haskell Wexler.
+The first of the three letters in the April 1994 US was from Hannah’s uncle, the late Oscar-winning cinematographer Haskell Wexler.
 Haskell was the brother of Hannah’s stepfather, Jerrold Wexler, who was seriously ill at the time of the incident, and who died not long after.
 Wexler wrote:

 ‘I am Haskell Wexler, Daryl Hannah’s uncle.
 I am, also, a longtime friend of Jackson Browne and admirer of his artistry.
 I am no longer his friend.